Does a home inspector check water pressure?

 When a home buyer is concerned about water pressure, the problem is usually actually water flow.
 Water pressure in a municpal system is sufficiently high and private well systems also have a pressure adjustment that is set at an adequate level for normal use.
 When there is a water flow problem, it is typically caused by a restriction in the piping or undersize pipes for the number of fixtures served.

 We check adequate water flow with the simple test of turning on the bathroom sink faucets, flushing the toilet, and then immediately opening the valves for the shower.
 If there is a lazy stream of water or it dribbles out of the shower head, then you have a flow problem.
-Also, we carry a water pressure gauge to attach to a hose faucet to check the pressure, but only if there appears to be a problem.
+Also, we carry a water pressure gauge to attach to a hose faucet to check the pressure.

 However the Standards of Practice for home inspectors for the State of Florida and the two national home inspector associations specifcally limit the requirement for this type of testing.
 State of Florida stipulates that an inspector is “not required to measure water supply flow and pressure, and well water quantity.”